**Updated 30 October 2019**

 At September’s meeting of the European Central Bank (ECB), the call for more fiscal policy was loud and constant.
-The word ‘fiscal’ came up again and again.
-As central banks across the globe run out of ammunition, we expect fiscal policy to be rolled out, especially in Europe – beginning first in the UK.
+The President, Mr Draghi, used the word ‘fiscal’ seventeen times.
+And in the October meeting that rose to twenty three!
+He went on to describe the need for a central fiscal capacity as the single most important measure that could be taken by the region to ensure its future As central banks across the globe run out of ammunition, we expect fiscal policy to be rolled out, especially in Europe – beginning first in the UK.
 Germany, the economic benchmark for Europe, is key for this sea change in the global policy framework.
 We believe that Germany can, and must, do more.

 - Germany and the Netherlands hold the key to greater investment and fiscal easing across Europe

 - The blocks to greater German fiscal easing can be overcome… some more easily than others

 - Conditions are gathering to make fiscal easing across Europe attractive; and even inevitable

 - Federal efforts are gathering pace, but are too embryonic to make a decisive difference in 2020

 Read the deep dive below.
 Download the PDF here.